AbsorbingChaos/stacks101-com/content/stx-mining-faq/_index.md

 **I'm working with a VPS, not a local PC.
 Could there be a problem with that?**
 : This is not directly a problem, however it does change how you interact with the node.
-: If running on the CLI, you will need either SSH port forwarding or to expose ports TCP 20443/20444 to be able to query the endpoints of your miner.
+: If running on the CLI, you will need either SSH port forwarding or to expose ports TCP 20443/20444 to be able to query the endpoints of your miner, such as v2/info.
-: If running the Mining-Bot, a VPS is not supported at this time, but others have reported success with updating constants.ts to allow a connection outside of localhost.
+: If running the Mining-Bot, a VPS is not supported at this time, but others have reported success with running the Mining-Bot as-is and accessing it via the remote IP address at port 8000.
+If that doesn't work, some have reported success with updating constants.ts to allow a connection outside of localhost.
 : *Note: this is not a recommended configuration.
 The system requirements for running stacks-node are very light and should work with any home computer.*

 -----